 - → No study materials, documents, or notes of any sort are to be taken into the examination area.
 No materials may be removed from the examination area. - → You will be observed at all times during testing and should be aware that security procedures are in place and will be enforced. - → You may not bring any electronic devices, notes, or reading material into the examination area.
 Cell phones, backpacks, purses, and other personal items are not permitted.
 You are encouraged to leave these items at home when possible.
-Items brought to the test center will be placed in a secure area that is not accessible to you during the examination session. - → No questions concerning the content of the examination may be asked in the examination area before, during, or after the exam.
+For testers taking the exam at a physical testing venter, items brought to the test center will be placed in a secure area that is not accessible to you during the examination session. - → No questions concerning the content of the examination may be asked in the examination area before, during, or after the exam.
 Proctors are not qualified nor are they permitted to answer any questions about the content of the examination.
 Proctors may answer questions about processes (e.g., time limit) but cannot interpret or explain any information on the exam. - → You are expected to answer the exam questions independently.
 There is to be no sharing of information, teamwork, or any other collaborative relationship with another candidate during the exam.
 Any violation of this policy is considered to be cheating.
 Any candidate engaged in this behavior may be subject to score cancellation and may not be allowed to sit for future administrations of the exam.
 See the disciplinary policy for additional information. - → No exam questions are to be discussed during or after the exam administration.
 Any infraction of these terms is considered to be a violation of your ethical responsibilities and subject to the disciplinary policy.
 It is also a violation of copyright law and exam security requirements. - → You should dress comfortably.
 While all test sites strive to ensure the exam is given in a room that is neither too hot nor too cold, you should be prepared with appropriate layered attire.
-Sweaters and sweatshirts without pockets or hoods are permitted to be worn. - → No food or beverage is permitted in the examination area. - → You may not communicate with anyone except the proctor during the exam. - → You are not permitted to bring guests, including children, to the testing center. - → Breaks are not permitted during the exam. - → You should complete your exam quietly, without disturbing others.
+Sweaters and sweatshirts without pockets or hoods are permitted to be worn. - → No food or beverage is permitted in the examination area for onsite or online testers.
+The only exception will be if the examinee has a previously approved medical accommodation for food or beverages to be available during the exam. - → You may not communicate with anyone except the proctor during the exam. - → You are not permitted to bring guests, including children, to the testing center. - → Breaks are not permitted during the exam for onsite or online testers. - → You should complete your exam quietly, without disturbing others.